UniversalDependencies/docs/_tpn/feat/NFoc.md

 </tr>
 </table>

-`OblTop` refers to a construction in which the main predicated is nominalized and adverbial expressions are fronted.
-The are indicated by the value Yes.
+`NFoc` refers to a construction in which and adverbial adjunct is fronted, becoming focalized.
+The fronting of the adverbial constituent triggers nominalization of the main predicate which, in this, case, is non-focal (NFoc).
+In Tupí-Guaraní language descritpions, this construction is usually called indicative-II or oblique topicalized. .

 ### <a name="Yes">`Yes`</a>: Yes